OLLIF – Oblique Lateral Lumbar Interbody Fusion

 In general, an OLLIF procedure takes about half the time or less as a comparable TLIF (transforaminal lumbar interbody fusion) surgery would.
 There is no need to cut through the muscles or ligaments surrounding the spine, so recovery is faster.

 Low Risk and Quick Recovery

-In fact, most patients who have an OLLIF procedure are ready to return to work in just a few days.
-They are frequently up and walking around within several hours.
-Patients also appreciate the convenience of the OLLIF procedure, as it does not need to be done in the hospital; it can be done comfortably in an outpatient surgery center instead.
+The OLLIF results in a very fast recovery period.
+Patients are frequently up and walking around within several hours and many go home the same day as surgery.
+In fact, the OLLIF does not need to be done in a hospital at all; it can be performed routinely in an outpatient surgery center instead.

 Compared to the OLLIF, traditional fusion surgeries to treat spinal conditions involve significantly more time in the operating room and a larger incision.
-For an open transforaminal lumbar fusion procedure, the surgeon must cut through significant muscle tissue with a much longer incision than the OLLIF’s keyhole length.
+For an open transforaminal lumbar fusion procedure (TLIF), the surgeon must cut through significant muscle tissue with a much longer incision than the OLLIF’s ½-inch keyhole portal.
 There is also more blood loss and bone removal.